gsileno/pneu/README.md

 ## Dependencies

-In order to use the library, the following .jar have to be addedat compile time:
+In order to use the library, the following jars have to be added at compile time:

 * groovy (tested with *groovy-2.4.3*)
 * antlr4 (tested with *antlr-4.5-complete*)